k4170h/cenuncen/README.md

 ### Run

-open `dist/converter.html` , after build.
+Open `dist/converter.html` , after build.
+or
+Load `dist/` on the extension page of Chrome in developer mode.

 ### This project started with